 Q: Please list any teaching or speaking experience you have had, including subject matter:

-American University, Transnational Crime and Corruption Center, School of International Service -- Conflict & Resolution in Post-Soviet Russia.
+(ii) Transnational Crime and Corruption Center, School of International Service, American University.

 Q: Have any of your accreditations ever been investigated, suspended or removed? (if yes, explain)

 Q: On how many occasions have you been retained as an expert?